The North East Ladybird Spot

 Share your records

 Taking part in North East Ladybird Spot is simple.
-Locate a ladybird, take a photo and submit your record to the project portal on iRecord.
+Locate a ladybird, take a photo and submit your record to our recording form on iRecord.

 Sightings of all ladybird species are welcome.
 Whether you’ve observed one of the nine target species, or something else, you can share your sighting below.